 Tips and Tricks

 - Sweeten with Condensed Milk - Looking for a twist on traditional crock pot hot chocolate?
 Try substituting part of the regular milk with sweetened condensed milk.
 This creamy, sweet addition not only adds a unique flavor but also gives your hot chocolate an extra velvety texture.
-It's like having dessert in a cup!

 - Top it Off - The fun doesn't stop once your hot chocolate is ready.
 You can add some excitement to your cup with toppings like crushed candy canes, fluffy marshmallows, or a drizzle of caramel sauce.
-It's a great way to customize your hot chocolate and make it even more indulgent.
-Plus, kids absolutely love this part!

 - Stir it Up - Don't forget to give your hot chocolate a good stir every now and then as it cooks.
-This ensures that the cocoa powder and sugar are well incorporated, and that the semi-sweet chocolate melts evenly.
+This ensures that the cocoa powder and sugar are well incorporated and that the semi-sweet chocolate melts evenly.

 - Keep it Warm - Planning a holiday party or family movie night?
 Your slow cooker can double as a hot chocolate warmer!
 After the hot chocolate is done cooking, just set your slow cooker to the 'warm' setting.
 This way, everyone can help themselves to a warm cup of cocoa anytime.